RadeonOpenCompute/ROCm_Documentation/ROCm_Libraries/ROCm_Libraries.rst

   cd rocSPARSE

-Note that if you want to contribute to rocSPARSE, you will need to checkout the develop branch instead of the master branch.

 Below are steps to build different packages of the library, including dependencies and clients.
 It is recommended to install rocSPARSE using the *install.sh* script.

-Using *install.sh* to build dependencies + library
+Using *install.sh* to build dependencies with library
 ----------------------------------------------------
 The following table lists common uses of *install.sh* to build dependencies + library.